 Learning new vocabulary is one of the most frustrating and exhausting parts of acquiring a new language.
-And it’s even worse when you’re stuck learning words that you don’t feel like you’ll ever actually use.
+It can be even more challenging when you have to learn new words that you expect to never use.

 That’s one of the reasons that the nightly news can be such an effective teacher.
 By watching it consistently, you’ll pick up on the critical English words needed to speak intelligently about current events and ideas.
 News anchors will offer you a wealth of words concerning cultural, political, and other issues.

 In short, you’ll be able to expand your vocabulary with the kind of words you’ll actually use on a daily basis.

 News Really Boosts Your Listening, Reading, & Speaking Skills

 It should be obvious that watching the news will help you listen and comprehend English better.
 But did you realise that it could also boost your reading and speaking skills?

 Many online news sources include videos that are accompanied by typed transcripts.
 This gives you the opportunity to listen or read.
 And even many broadcasts come with scrolling texts that give you a chance to quickly test your ability to read and comprehend.
 Or, you can simply browse written articles to practice your reading speed and comprehension.

 But what about speaking?
 If you are listening to or watching news in English, then you can try shadowing.
 If talking to yourself in public doesn’t bother you, repeat everything the news anchor says.
 Try to emulate their inflection and tone, in order to minimise your accent.
 In addition, you can read any news articles out loud, enjoying hours of speaking practice.